 Annual nutrition training is required to ensure that all staff understands the important role nutrition plays in the overall well-being of children.

-My signature below indicates the reviewed with me and I have rea a copy of the nutrition policy, it has been this policy. l
+My signature below indicates that I have received a copy of the nutrition policy, it has been reviewed with me and I have read and understand this policy.

-Signature Date

-Please circle as appropriate: Staff Parent